oracle-livelabs/oic/oic-gen3/core-competencies/rapid-adapter-builder/get-started-rab/setup/setup.md

 ## Task 5: Create a Client Application and Obtain Credentials

-In Oracle Identity Cloud Service (IDCS), create a client application for your Oracle Integration instance and obtain the client credentials.

-> Note: If your tenancy is enabled with domains launch the Confidential application creation from OCI Console &gt; Identity & Security &gt; domains &gt; <your domain> &gt; Integrated Applications.
-The steps below are pretty much the same.

 You'll use these client credentials in your publisher-profile details while publishing an adapter using the Rapid Adapter Builder.

 You must obtain the following details for your Oracle Integration instance: